Yukti-09/Extracting-Data-From-Twitter/README.md

 3. Install tweepy. <br />
 4. Authorize via running the following code (using your own consumer key, consumer secret, access token and access secret) [[AUTHORIZATION CODE]](https://github.com/Yukti-09/Extracting-Data-From-Twitter/blob/main/authorization.py)
+## Generate your own twitter handle <br />
+The following code enables us to randomly generate a username.
+If the username already exists, the ID of the user is printed and if it does not exist, it is indicated that the username is free for usage. [[RANDOMLY GENERATE USERNAME]](https://github.com/Yukti-09/Extracting-Data-From-Twitter/blob/main/Generate_Twitter_Handle.py)
 ## Your own Timeline <br />
 In order to pull ten most recent tweets from your Twitter feed the following code can be followed. [[OWN TIMELINE CODE]](https://github.com/Yukti-09/Extracting-Data-From-Twitter/blob/main/Your_Own_Feed.py)
 ## Get Data from Twitter Handle <br />